Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-5-m2.md

   Application offloading service framework remotely executes APIs and operations using in-home edge device

-  Application offloading frameworks includes computation and resource offloading.
+  Application offloading Frameworks includes computation and resource offloading.

     - With computation offloading, calculation-intensive code blocks can be executed on a remote device and as a result, it achieves faster response time.
     - With resource offloading, even if your application requires a resource not available on your device.
 For features that require hardware support, automatically find and match device, and remotely execute required functions.